Gleiphir2769/Tiny-Godis/README.md

 Step2: Complete the basic data structure required by redis, such as list, set, hash table, etc.

-Step3: Complete redis command abstract excuse, you can register, find, and execute commands correctly.
+Step3: Complete redis command abstract excuse, which can register, find, and execute commands correctly.

 Step4: Complete AOF and MULTI Commands Transaction for redis.